Nidhinkdvr/NL2SQL_Project/README.md

 # NL2SQL_Project

-# Overview
-This project is part of the internship evaluation for the Junior Data Scientist / Gen AI Intern position at CAS.
-The objective is to implement an NL2SQL system that converts natural language queries into SQL statements using a pre-trained model.

 # Objective
 Convert natural language (NL) questions into valid SQL queries and evaluate the model’s performance using:
 1.Exact Match Accuracy